zephyrproject-rtos/zephyr/doc/services/device_mgmt/smp_groups/smp_group_8.rst

 requests or even be removed.

 .. note::

-    By default, all file upload requests are unconditionally allowed.
-However, if the Kconfig option :kconfig:option:`CONFIG_MCUMGR_GRP_FS_FILE_ACCESS_HOOK`
+    By default, all file upload/download requests are unconditionally allowed.
+    However, if the Kconfig option
-    is enabled, then an application can register a callback handler for ``fs_mgmt_on_evt_cb`` by calling ``fs_mgmt_register_evt_cb()`` with the
+    :kconfig:option:`CONFIG_MCUMGR_GRP_FS_FILE_ACCESS_HOOK` is enabled, then an
+    application can register a callback handler for :c:enum:`MGMT_EVT_OP_FS_MGMT_FILE_ACCESS` (see
-    handler supplied.
-This can be used to allow or decline access to reading from or writing to a particular file, or for rewriting the path supplied by the client.
+    :ref:`MCUmgr callbacks <mcumgr_callbacks>`), which allows for allowing or declining access to reading/writing a particular file, or for rewriting the path supplied by the client.

 File download request
 =====================